 - Use social listening and monitoring tools to help you work your way around humanizing your brand.

 - Conduct competitive and benchmarking analysis of how other brands develop their tone and voice.

 - Involve employees in your social media activities.

 As mentioned before, social media and the people using it are changing each passing day.
 While the voice you use won’t change, think of what tone you will use under different circumstances: like when people compliment you or when you are responding to some customer complaints.

 Here are what to ask yourself when developing context.

 - Ask yourself the purpose of the content.

 - Whom are you writing for, how do they feel, what do they understand?

-- What kind of content should you use?
+- What kind of social media post should you use?
 Would you use UGC content or prefer content made by your in-house team?

 3. Be human